threefoldtech/info_grid/src/getstarted/TF_Connect/TF_Connect.md

 ***

-## Create a Threefold Connect Account
+## Create a ThreeFold Connect Account

 Once you are in the app, you will see some introduction pages to help you familiarize with the TF Connect app.
-You will also be asked to read and accept Threefold's Terms and Conditions.
+You will also be asked to read and accept ThreeFold's Terms and Conditions.

 ![farming_tf_wallet_3](./img/farming_tf_wallet_3.png)
 ![farming_tf_wallet_4](./img/farming_tf_wallet_4.png)